Combine Dermaplaning with LED Therapy and Chemical Peels: Science-Backed Benefits

 - Clients with dullness, dehydration, fine lines, or superficial pigmentation

-- Mature skin or those seeking immediate radiance for an event
+- Mature skin or those seeking visible radiance for an event

 - Consistent skincare users who follow aftercare instructions